 In her spare time, Ami enjoys spending time with her young family, playing netball and running.

 Anita has worked at UEA since 2002 and has spent the last seven years working in the Anatomy Department in a technical role.
 She is responsible for preparation and maintenance of teaching materials and the licensed facility, and assisting with administration of the body donation scheme.

 Anita also provides technical support for anatomy seminars, and has a role in recording student attendance and ensuring appropriate conduct within the licensed facility in accordance with the terms of our licence issued by the Human Tissue Authority under the Human Tissue Act (2004).

 Outside of UEA, Anita has many interests including photography and walking her dog, Poppy.

 I joined the anatomy team in early 2018 after working in the NHS as a sterile services technician for 3 years.
 As an assistant anatomy technician, I help to set up and provide technical support for

 Helen has worked in an administrative role in UEA since 2003 and in the Norwich Medical School since 2005.
 In 2017 she took on an administrative role for the anatomy team to assist with the increasingly popular body donation scheme.

 Helen’s role is to answer enquiries from the public regarding body donation, which includes giving advice on how to donate and to speak to recently bereaved individuals regarding a loved one’s donation offer.
 She works closely with senior members of the team to ensure that the process of body donation runs smoothly and efficiently.

-In her spare time, Helen enjoys spoiling her two cats and two hamsters and actively supporting and campaigning for local cat rescue charities.
+In her spare time, Helen enjoys collecting tattoos, spoiling her 3 cats and actively supporting and campaigning for local cat rescue charities.